balabit/furnace/README.rst

     cd furnace
     python3 setup.py install

-You can of course install it into a virtualenv, if you activate it beforehand
+This will of course install it into a virtualenv, if you activate it beforehand.

 Dependencies
 ~~~~~~~~~~~~